50n1cd347h9/imFineVM/README.md

   - load to register
 - ldm
   - load to memory pointed by register, first operand
+- jmp
+  - jump specified address.
+Takes immediate, register or label as an operand
 - jg
   - jmp if greater
 - jz